emedware/vue-golden-layout/README.md

 ## Saving/restoring states

+TL;DR: The state is the model of the golden-layout object

 The `golden-layout` has a *property* and an *event* named `state`.

 - The event is triggered when the state has changed (even deeply, like a deep watch).